Practicum FAQs

 Will I be supervised?

 Yes, student teachers must have a registered teacher with them at all times.
-They are also visited by mentors from the university who supervise their teaching practice.
+They are also supported by their professional supervisor from the university.

 How will practicum help me to become a great teacher?